 - Put the olive oil into a large skillet and set over medium heat.
 When hot, add the chicken and brown it on each side.

-- Remove it from the skillet and add the chopped onion and chopped figs to the skillet.
+- Remove it from the skillet and add the diced onion and chopped figs to the skillet.
 Saute for 1 minute.

 - Add back the chicken to the skillet and let it simmer covered on medium low heat for about 20 minutes or until the chicken is cooked through.